robertwenquan/nyu-course-assignment/artificial-intelligence/Report.md

   * robot player logic is implemented in Player() class in playcc.py
   * For more details refer to the pydoc of playcc.py

+##### Smart learning cache

+* Purpose of the smart cache
+  * As the thinking time of the robot is non-trivial, especially in Genius mode(level 3), the smart learning cache is introduced to speed up the thinking time of the robot.
+* How smart learning cache works
+  * Generally, the cache comes from pre-learning and active-learning
+  * pre-learning is that we simulate the canvass maps and precalculate the optimum move results based on the canvass map scenarios.
+  * active-learning is the compliment of the pre-learning cache.
+In active-learning, every play that is with a smart-cache-miss will trigger a real-time optimum move calculation.
+Then this optimum result associated with the canvass map will be stored in the cache.
+When the same canvass map appears again, it will be a cache hit.
+* How it is implemented
+  * Python pickle file is used to store the Python dictionary format.
+  * At each game start, the whole cache will be loaded from the pickle file.
+  * At each turn of robot play, cache is checked.
+With cache hit, the cached result will be fetched.
+  * When there is a cache miss, a real-time optimum move will be calculated.
+Then this result will be appended into the cache.

+#### Algorithmic Design

 ##### Cutoff

   Pass the parameter `level` to alpha-beta algorithm.